Skip to content

 Best Potassium Channel Blocker for gait disorders, neurologic

-2 Potassium Channel Blocker drugs indicated for gait disorders, neurologic, ranked by our independent rating.
-The current highest-rated is ampyra.
+The 2 Potassium Channel Blocker options we list for gait disorders, neurologic are all Dalfampridine— the same active ingredient in different brands or formulations, so they aren’t ranked against each other on effectiveness.
+Our score reflects each product’s FDA recall-safety record; the practical choice is brand vs generic, dose, and cost.
 Compare them with all treatments for gait disorders, neurologic or the full Potassium Channel Blocker class.
 Not medical advice — always consult a professional.

 Rated against independent regulatory sources·Last updated June 7, 2026·How we rate